Medicare Enrollment

 Medicare is a federally funded health insurance program designed for citizens aged 65 and older.
 It was created on July 30, 1965, when President Lyndon B. Johnson signed the program into law.
 Nearly 50 percent of Americans did not have health insurance at the time, and the majority of the elderly could not find affordable healthcare.

-Today, Medicare provides health insurance for more than 55 million people, a number that includes senior citizens and younger enrollees with disabilities.
+Today, Medicare provides health insurance for nearly 68 million people, a number that includes senior citizens and younger enrollees with disabilities.
 Aside from providing health insurance for older Americans, Medicare also provides health insurance coverage for people with specific medical conditions and disabilities, including end-stage renal disease (ESRD) and ALS.
 Medicare is segmented into different groups of coverage that provide distinct services:

 Medicare Part A provides hospital insurance, covering inpatient hospital stays, hospice care, care from a skilled nursing facility and even some forms of home healthcare.
 Part A coverage is free for people who paid into the system through payroll taxes for at least 10 years.
-For people who paid the Medicare tax for less than 10 years, there is a premium for Part A, which can be as much as $505 a month in 2024.
+For people who paid the Medicare tax for less than 10 years, there is a premium for Part A, which can be as much as $505 a month in 2024 ($518 in 2025).

 Medicare Part B provides coverage for outpatient care, preventive services, medical supplies and select services administered by doctors.
 There is a fee or monthly for Part B coverage.
 These fees can be deducted from monthly Social Security checks or must be paid out-of-pocket in order to maintain valid coverage.
-The standard monthly Part B premium in 2023 is $164.90 for new enrollees.
-That increases to $174.70 in 2024.
+The standard monthly Part B premium in 2024 is $174.70 for new enrollees.
+That increases to $185.00 in 2025.
 Higher-income enrollees pay more for Part B in order to offset the cost of providing care for low-income beneficiaries.
 In 2024, the threshold for paying more is $103,000 for individuals and $206,000 for couples who file joint taxes, based on tax returns from two years prior (2022).
+Those thresholds increase to $106,000 and $212,000 per year, respectively, in 2025 based on 2023 tax returns.

 [callzip]